directus/directus/docs/guides/sdk/authentication.md

 # Directus SDK Authentication

-The Directus SDK provides multiple ways to [authenticate your requests](/reference/authentication), by either generating an access/refresh tokens through login, or by setting a static token.
+The Directus SDK provides multiple ways to [authenticate your requests](/reference/authentication), by either generating an access and refresh tokens through login, or by setting a static token.

 ## Generate, Use, and Refresh Access Tokens

 ### Using the `authentication()` Composable

+The `authentication()` composable provides the Directus client with new methods related to authentication.
+It also manages token storage and refreshing on your behalf.

 ```js
 import { createDirectus, authentication } from '@directus/sdk';